ibm-cloud-docs/solution-tutorials/big-data-log-analytics.md

 ```
 {: codeblock}

 Now submit the spark application that accesses the data in the same bucket.
 Note that you will need to substitute in your jobid instead of `01234567-0123-0123-0123-012345678901`.
-Double check the full path to the jobid in the COS bucket
+Recheck the full path to the jobid in the COS bucket

 ```sh
 jobid=01234567-0123-0123-0123-012345678901